JRDNVI/Jordon.FYP.github.io/design.md

   <img src="{{'/assets/images/siteMap.png' | relative_url }}" alt="CMS ERD" style="width: 700px; border-radius: 10%;" />
 </div>

-The above site map shows how a particular user type will filter through the Progress Web App.
-It's important to note that the PWA is serving four distinct user types, which can be seen by the colours in the site map.
-It also shows what each user will have access to.
+The above site map illustrates how each user type navigates through the Progressive Web App (PWA).
+It’s important to note that the PWA serves four distinct user types, which are represented by different colors in the site map.
+Additionally, the map highlights the features and access available to each user type.